 The certificate reads: This is to Certify that George E. McKeldin of Baltimore in the State of Maryland and Mary C. Wells of Baltimore in the State of Maryland were by me joined together in Holy Matrimony on the ninth day of August in the year of our Lord One Thousand Eight Hundred and Seventy Five.
 Robert S. Lowe, Minister.

 In my research I learned that Mary was the second daughter of fisherman, John W. Wells, who was born in Virginia.
 He was listed in a Baltimore directory dated 1860 but I have not found him before that.
-His wife was Mary was also from Virginia.
+His wife Mary, was also from Virginia.
 In 1880 John and Mary along with their two youngest sons are living with their son in law George McKeldin.
-By that time the George and Mary had a 2 year old daughter named Ada.
+By that time George and Mary had a 2 year old daughter named Ada.
 George was a glass blower.
 His father in law a laborer.

 George E. McKeldin was the son of Edward H. McKeldin and Sophia (possibly Wolf).
 He was most likely the grandson of Joseph McKeldin who arrived in Baltimore in 1810 from Ireland and was naturalized in 1823.
 Joseph was a grocer in Baltimore with addresses on Eutaw Street at the corner of Whisky Alley and Pratt Street and Eutaw.
 He left the grocery to his son William when he died in 1834.
 His wife Mary died in about 1842.